Skip to main content Skip to footer site map

 Great Performances: Merry Wives

-Experience Shakespeare’s comedic masterpiece from the Public Theater’s Shakespeare in the Park set in South Harlem telling the story of the trickster Falstaff and the wily wives who outwit him in a celebration of Black joy, laughter and vitality.
+Experience Shakespeare’s comedic masterpiece from the Public Theater’s Shakespeare in the Park.
+Set in South Harlem, the play tells the story of the trickster Falstaff and the wily wives who outwit him in a celebration of Black joy, laughter and vitality.

 Play Icon WATCH PREVIEW